Major Groups > Gilled Mushrooms > Dark-Spored > Stropharioid Mushrooms > Stropharia aeruginosa

 Description:

-Ecology: Saprobic, growing alone or gregariously under hardwoods or conifers, and sometimes in grass; also found on woody debris; summer and fall; not common; probably widely distributed in North America, at least as a species group.
-The illustrated and described collections are from Colorado and Illinois.
+Ecology: Saprobic, growing alone or gregariously under hardwoods or conifers, on soil or on woody debris; summer and fall; originally described from Great Britain (Curtis 1774); widely distributed in Europe; in North America distributed in northern and montane areas, the Pacific Northwest, and the Midwest.
+The illustrated and described collections are from France, Arkansas, Illinois, and Washington.

-Cap: 3–5 cm; convex or broadly bell-shaped at first, becoming broadly convex, with or without a central bump—or nearly flat; very slimy when fresh; bald; when young deep blue-green, but soon fading to yellowish green and developing yellowish areas and spots; finally becoming brownish yellow overall; the marginal area often decorated with whitish partial veil remnants, especially when young.
+Cap: 3–8.5 cm; convex or broadly bell-shaped at first, becoming broadly convex, with or without a central bump—or nearly flat; very slimy when fresh; bald, or with scattered small scales, especially when young; when young deep blue-green, but soon fading to yellowish green or yellowish.

-Gills: Broadly attached to the stem but receding with maturity; close or, at maturity, nearly distant; short-gills frequent; whitish to pale gray at first, becoming purplish gray to purple-black; edges pale and contrasting.
+Gills: Broadly attached to the stem but receding with maturity; close or nearly distant; short-gills frequent; whitish to pale gray at first, becoming purplish gray; edges white, contrasting with the faces at maturity.

-Stem: 3–7 cm long; 5–10 mm thick; equal; dry; with a fragile, soon-disappearing, sheathing ring with a flared and ragged upper edge; often with white scales when young; pale above, colored like the cap below; basal mycelium white; attached to white rhizomorphs.
+Stem: 3–8.5 cm long; 5–10 mm thick; equal; dry; when young with a sheathing ring with a flared and ragged upper edge, but with age sometimes merely featuring a ring zone; often with large, floccose, white scales when young; whitish; attached to white rhizomorphs.

-Odor and Taste: Odor fragrant and a bit foul (almost reminiscent of the "green corn" odor found in some species of Inocybe); taste not distinctive, or somewhat radishlike.
+Odor and Taste: Odor not distinctive, or foul (almost reminiscent of the "green corn" odor found in some species of Inocybe); taste not distinctive, or somewhat radishlike.

-Chemical Reactions: KOH on cap surface dull yellow.
+Chemical Reactions: KOH on cap surface negative to dull yellowish.

 This site contains no information about the edibility or toxicity of mushrooms.